David Robert Grimes

 David Robert Grimes (born 1985) is an Irish science writer with professional training in physics and cancer biology, who contributes to several media outlets on questions of science and society.
 He has a diverse range of research interests and is a vocal advocate for increased public understanding of science.
-He was the 2014 recipient of the Sense about Science/Nature Maddox Prize for "Standing up for Science in the face of Adversity".
-He is a fellow with the Committee for Skeptical Inquiry.
+He was the 2014 recipient of the Sense about Science/Nature Maddox Prize for "Standing up for Science in the face of Adversity", and is a fellow with the Committee for Skeptical Inquiry.

 Early life

 David Robert Grimes, from a Skerries family, was born in Dublin in 1985.
-Grimes spent over a decade in Riyadh, Saudi Arabia.
+He spent over a decade in Riyadh, Saudi Arabia.
 As a student he was a keen musician and actor, with an interest in science.
-He undertook his undergraduate degree in applied physics at DCU, serving on the Student Union as faculty-wide Science and Health Convenor 2005–2006, and on the DCU drama committee, graduating in 2007 with a DCU Internal School Award, the Lyman Medal for physics.
+He undertook his undergraduate degree in applied physics at DCU, serving on the Student Union as faculty-wide Science and Health Convenor 2005–2006,and on the DCU drama committee, graduating in 2007 with a DCU Internal School Award, the Lyman Medal for physics.

 Professional biography

-Grimes did doctoral work on ultraviolet radiation physics at Dublin City University funded by an Irish Research Council award, under Neil O'Hare and Greg Hughes, and graduated with a Ph.D. in 2011.
-He did a postdoctoral fellowship at the University of Oxford with Mike Partridge, and focused on medical physics and oncology, including a 2015 research work on oxygen-radiation interactions (the "oxygen fixation hypothesis and oxygen enhancement ratio")—about which he blogged—and literature reviews on modelling tumour oxygen distribution and hypoxia in 2014 (which received media attention), and on non-invasive imaging in 2017.
+Grimes did doctoral work on ultraviolet radiation physics at Dublin City University funded by an Irish Research Council award, under professors Neil O'Hare and Greg Hughes, and graduated with a Ph.D. in 2011.
+He did a postdoctoral fellowship at the University of Oxford with Mike Partridge, and focused on medical physics and oncology, including 2015 research work on oxygen-radiation interactions (the "oxygen fixation hypothesis and oxygen enhancement ratio") about which he blogged and literature reviews on modelling tumour oxygen distribution and hypoxia in 2014), and on non-invasive imaging in 2017.

 As of January 2018, Grimes had worked with Centre for Advanced and Interdisciplinary Radiation Research (CAIRR), and the School of Mathematics and Physics, Queen's University Belfast, in Belfast, United Kingdom.

 As of 2022, Grimes is a fellow with the Committee for Skeptical Inquiry.

-Other research interests

-He has a number of other research interests, including with regard to dubious beliefs in general; a 2016 research analysis of common scientific conspiracy claims was performed using a Poisson statistical framework.
-The work suggests that massive conspiracies should quickly collapse, and was widely covered in the media.
-His writing includes consideration of dubious medical practices, including a 2012 review piece critical of homoeopathic claims, presented from a physics perspective.